 Speed Up the First-Pass Review

 When a role draws a flood of applications, AI can help organize and summarize them so you spend your time on the strongest fits rather than reading every line of every résumé.
 Used as a sorting and summarizing aid — not an automatic reject button — it makes a large applicant pool manageable.
+The distinction matters enormously: summarizing to help you read faster is fine; letting software silently discard candidates is where the trouble starts.

 Automate Scheduling and Communication